alexandrainst/fresco-stat/README.md

 The library supports both simple descriptive statistics and more complicated analysis and regression, including linear and logistic regression and survival analysis using Cox regression.

-The library has four function libraries with the following functions:
+The library has five function libraries:
 1. [Statistics](src/main/java/dk/alexandra/fresco/stat/Statistics.java)
     * Descriptive statistics
         * Sample mean